dragosneag/games-recommender/README.md

 2.  **Collaborative Filtering (ALS):** This model employs the **Alternating Least Squares (ALS)** algorithm from the `implicit` library.
 It learns latent features for users and games from implicit feedback signals (a "confidence score" derived from playtime and review helpfulness) to provide highly personalized recommendations.

 3.  **Simple Hybrid Model:** The final model is a two-stage "filter" hybrid.
-It uses the powerful **ALS model** for personalized candidate generation and then **filters the results** based on a global game quality score (`positive_ratio`) to ensure the final recommendations are both relevant and of high quality.
+It uses the **ALS model** for personalized candidate generation and then **filters the results** based on a global game quality score (`positive_ratio`) to ensure the final recommendations are both relevant and of high quality.

 ---